In stock

 Secure checkout Fast Shipping Easy returns

-Connections and Transformations in Early Europe examines the diverse economic, social, and symbolic practices of Iron Age and early medieval societies in northern, western, and central Europe, offering fresh insights into the innovative processes of the first millennia BC and AD.
+Connections and Transformations in Early Europe examines the diverse economic, social, and symbolic practices of Iron Age and early medieval societies in northern, western, and central Europe, offering fresh insights into the innovative processes of the 1st millennium BC and AD.

 This book provides a comprehensive exploration of connectivity, mobility, urbanism, and visual worlds in early European societies.
-Through regional case studies, including the British Isles, Germany, Poland, the lower Rhine Valley, and Denmark, readers gain a deeper understanding of how social identities were communicated and urban centers emerged.
-With contributions from leading scholars, it delivers valuable theoretical reflections supported by the latest research and discoveries, underscoring the transformative nature of these regions during the first millennia.
+Through regional case studies, including the British Isles, Germany, Poland, the Lower Rhine Valley, and Denmark, readers gain a deeper understanding of how social identities were communicated and urban centers emerged.
+With contributions from leading scholars, it delivers valuable theoretical reflections supported by the latest research and discoveries, underscoring the transformative nature of these regions during the 1st millennium.

 Rachel Cartwright is the Editorial Coordinator for the journal Archaeometry at the University of Oxford and a Lecturer at Florida State University-London Centre.
 Her research focuses on early medieval Europe, particularly the Viking Age North Atlantic.
 She is co-editor of Rethinking Migrations in Late Prehistoric Eurasia (2023).